Olonga and Flower make a stand

 The rebel crisis, a year later, was the apocalyptic event in Zimbabwean cricket, and 2004 marks Year Zero for the current team and the game as we know it in Zimbabwe.
 Yet, the 2003 World Cup provided the grand stage for the first battle in the war over the soul of cricket in Zimbabwe.

-The world has turned through two World Cups since 2003.
+The world has turned through three World Cups since 2003.
 It was a long time ago - in cricketing terms, a full generation.
 It wasn't until 2014 that the Khampepe Report on Zimbabwe's 2002 election, which suggested that the election was neither free nor fair, was made public.
 The results of that election still ripple through Zimbabwean society today, and nor is Zimbabwean cricket free from the turmoil that has gripped it for more than a decade.

 Politics and sport had been mixed into a sour broth in the years preceding the World Cup.
 Flower and Olonga didn't ruin Zimbabwe's World Cup party; the circumstances in which the event took place meant that this would always be a time of sorrow rather than celebration for Zimbabwe.
 But they were presented with a chance to change their sport, and perhaps even their country, for the better, and they took it.